mihaihlodec/deadfilx/post.md

 The solution?
 Create a relaxation plan.

+My plan to get this time back

 To mention:
+when energy high - 80%> work on side projects when energy medium - 50%> do house chores when energy mid low - 30%> read or walk when energy 0 - sleep, breathe, don't do anything. but FOR sure!!! don't watch any screen when when energy low when food craving when is summer/winter

 - my wife also watched Netflix - so family household hit doubles